hazelcast/hazelcast-jet-reference-manual/docs/900_Sources_And_Sinks/100_Out_Of_The_Box_Sources_And_Sinks/400_File_Streamer.md

 **Limitation on Windows**

-On Windows the `WatchService` is not notified of appended lines until the file is closed.
+On Windows OS, the `WatchService` is not notified of the appended lines until the file is closed.
 If the writer keeps the file open while appending (which is typical), the processor may fail to observe the changes.
 It will be notified if any process tries to open that file,